chpc-uofu/spack-config/readme.md

 - package files to create - WRF, Amber
 - webpage documentation for enabling power users to build codes on their own
 - more preinstalled packages - Matlab, IDL
+- Python specifics
+ - make sure numpy, etc, are built with MKL - current py-numpy spec is confusing

 ## Tidbits